-Manager Report any incident, near miss, hazard or dangerous occurrence to immediate supervisor.
+Roles Responsibilities Employee Adhere to WSH rules and regulations.
+Take charge of personal safety, health and well-being, and refrain from engaging in acts that may endanger themselves or co-workers.
+Use PPE provided properly and do not tamper with or misuse the equipment.
+Report any incident, near miss, hazard or dangerous occurrence to immediate supervisor.
 Ensure that the required vaccinations are taken per individual workplace guidelines.
 Attend relevant health and safety trainings.
 Adhere to infection control measures.
-Ensure that RA is conducted, and risk control measures are implemented before any work activity commences.
+Manager Ensure that RA is conducted, and risk control measures are implemented before any work activity commences.
 Maintain oversight of work activities and manage associated hazards and risks.
-Human Resource Manager Support employer in: Ensuring that a robust recruitment process is in place to choose suitable job candidates who are able to meet position requirement and WSH obligations.
+Human Resource Manager Support employer in: Ensuring that a robust recruitment process is in place to choose suitable job candidates who are able to meet the position's requirements and WSH obligations.
 Ensuring job descriptions and responsibilities (including safety and health) are effectively communicated to all employees.
 Providing WSH training to equip staff with the relevant knowledge and skills to be competent in their roles.
 Ensuring that recommended pre-employment vaccinations and health screenings are done for all new employees, according to their job requirements.
 Ensuring that employee orientation programmes include WSH and fire safety modules.
-Conducting regular health screening exercises to detect health issues early in staff so that appropriate and early interventions is possible.
-Making available the necessary support, measures and programmes in ensuring staff emotional, mental, social and physical wellbeing.
-Risk Management (RM) and Risk Assessment (RA) Leaders Work with team leaders and their staff to identify workplace and work-related hazards and put in place measures to control the risks.
+Conducting regular health screening exercises to detect health issues early in staff so that appropriate and early interventions are possible.
+Making available the necessary support, measures and programmes in ensuring staff's emotional, mental, social and physical well-being.
+Risk Management (RM) and Risk Assessment (RA) Leader Work with team leaders and their staff to identify workplace and work-related hazards, and put in place measures to control the risks.
 Provide regular WSH updates to employer, preferably monthly.
 Review WSH risk register and update when necessary.
 Ensure a training matrix and/or programmes are available to educate staff on WSH hazards, risks and controls.
-Contractors / Suppliers Work with RM and/or RA Leaders to conduct RA when necessary.
+Contractor/Supplier Work with RM and/or RA Leaders to conduct RA when necessary.
 Submit RA forms to company's person-in-charge (for review).

-4 Workplace Safety and Health Risk Management
+4. Workplace Safety and Health Risk Management